 Regular competitors in Europe, KRC (also referred to as Racing Genk) have been canny in business when so many Belgian clubs of longer vintage have fallen by the wayside or lost their character and fan base in far too many mergers.
 Genk’s academy has produced the likes of Kevin De Bruyne, Thibaut Courtois and Christian Benteke, all sold for considerable profit to Premier League clubs.
-Companies are equally keen to be associated with such a high-achieving operation – only recently, energy provider Luminus took over sponsorship of the stadium from Limburg beer firm Cristal.
+Companies are equally keen to be associated with such a high-achieving operation – in 2016, energy provider Luminus took over sponsorship of the stadium from Limburg beer firm Cristal.

 But this contemporary success story has its roots in Genk’s grimy industrial past.
 KRC were formed as recently as 1988, the same year that the colliery closed at Winterslag in north-west Genk.
 Winterslag may evoke a grey vision of surrounding coalmines but it was also the name of the most notable local club before KRC, formed in 1923.
 Based at the Noordlaanstadion near the mines, the Red and Blacks are best known for their shock victory over Arsenal in the UEFA Cup of 1981-82.
 After the 2-2 win on away goals, Winterslag fell to Dundee United in the next round, 5-0.